mattermost/mattermost-developer-documentation/site/content/integrate/admin-guide/_index.md

 2. Upcoming:

  - The ability to build plugins similar to the webapp but for React Native apps for iOS and Android.
- - A system or architecture to combine the above plugins into one easy-to-share and easy-to-install package.

 All of the documentation required to support the use and building of the toolkit will be done as we work through the above systems.